deartc/FitBitLit/README.md

  This is a  project named FitBitLit.
-I want to use the   project to compare various exercises of people preparing for the Kentucky Marathon.
+I want to use the   project to compare  people preparing for the Kentucky Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Colab should automatically run.
 Tableau can be accessed by clicking on the tableau link.
-Notes: I tried to think more professionally and try to  restrict my  focus and data more to just 4 fictional people  and training exercise data because it looks better in visualization charts and most employers need skills regarding comparing employees/students.

 Category 1: Python Programming Basics:
 I built a conversion tool that satisfies the requirement of calculating and displaying data based on an external factor.
 I used the current date, and then displayed how many days remaining until some future date.
 I used the days until the Kentucky Derby Festival MiniMarathon/Marathon because those are conventional times for a person to monitor exercise progress.